essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

 ::

-  potential -8
+  potential float

-This command will set a *B*-value of -8 for moves in the Grand Canonical Ensemble.
+This command will set a *B*-value of ``float`` (i.e. -8) for moves in the Grand Canonical Ensemble.
 The value of *B* can be related to the excess chemical by the following equation:

 .. math:: B = \frac{\mu'}{k_{B}T}+\ln \bar{n}
   :label: bval